September 20, 2022

 The monastery

-Despite having an entire bunkroom completely to myself, I didn’t sleep well in the albergue.
-I kept waking up for no apparent reason.
-By 7 am, my stomach was seriously grumbling, and I knew I didn’t really have any food options.
+By 7 am, my stomach was rumbling with a fury, but I had nothing to quiet it down.
 My food bag was empty.
 I had no snacks left.
-If I wanted to eat, I’d have to get up and start hiking until I got to the next town.
+I had no change for the vending machine downstairs.
+The sole restaurant in town wouldn’t be open for hours.
+If I wanted to cure my hunger pangs, I’d have to get up and start hiking until I got to the next town.

 And that’s how I ended up out on the trail before sunrise.
 Was I suddenly becoming one of those “early bird” pilgrims I’d so easily mocked just a day ago?

 It was still dark when I departed the albergue, and I needed to don my headlamp to find my way out of Bolívar.
-I’m glad I did my quick walk through town yesterday to reconnoiter the where the Camino left the main road, because otherwise, I might have missed the arrows entirely.
-Yellow might be easy to see in the daytime, but but it isn’t the most conspicuous color in the dark.
+I’m glad I did my quick walk through town yesterday to reconnoiter where the Camino left the main road, because otherwise, I might have missed the arrows entirely.
+Yellow might be easy to see in the daytime, but it isn’t the most conspicuous color in the dark.

 Walking by headlamp in the early morning